The Crew Motorfest

 The Crew Motorfest is a 2023 racing video game developed by Ubisoft Ivory Tower and published by Ubisoft for the PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It is the sequel to 2018's The Crew 2 and the third game in The Crew series, and was released on September 14, 2023.
+A Nintendo Switch 2 version will be released on October 8, 2026.
 The game is set in an open world environment; scaled-down versions of the Hawaiian islands of Oʻahu and Maui.
-It has received generally positive reviews from critics and is considered an improvement over its predecessors.
+It has received generally positive reviews from critics.

 Gameplay

 The Crew Motorfest is set in a scaled-down version of the islands of Oʻahu and Maui in Hawaii.
-(Note: Maui was included as a free DLC in November 2024.
-The game map also contains greatly scaled-down versions of the main Hawaiian Islands of Molokai, Lanai, and Kahoʻolawe, all of which are treated as islets that are part of a fictitious archipelago in the Kaiwi Channel called the "Kaiwi Islets".
-Neither Molokai nor Lanai have any buildings or settlements in the game world, only containing roads connecting them with Oʻahu, Maui, and the other Kaiwi Islets.
-(Kahoʻolawe has no roads or settlements as with the real-life island.))
-It is themed around a festival that will serve as the main area for accessing the various events in the game, which is similar to that of the Forza Horizon series of games.
+It is themed around a festival that serves as the main area for accessing the various events in the game, which is similar to that of the Forza Horizon series of games.
 Its gameplay is similar to that of the previous games in the series, featuring online multiplayer features referred to in game as a "crew", as well as being able to control vehicles other than cars such as planes and boats.

 The main part of the game is "Playlists", which consist of a series of staged events, side activities, and challenges.
-As of November 2025, there are 27 playlists, each with a different theme such as vintage cars, Lamborghini, Porsche 911, and Ferrari, alongside collaborations with influencers and lifestyle brands such as Supercar Blondie, Liberty Walk, Donut Media, and Red Bull.
+As of July 2026, there are 32 playlists, each with a different theme such as vintage cars, RC cars, Lamborghini, Porsche 911, Ferrari, BMW, and NASCAR, alongside collaborations with influencers and lifestyle brands such as Supercar Blondie, Liberty Walk, Donut Media, and Red Bull.

 Multiplayer modes include the "Grand Race" and "Demolition Royale".
 The Grand Race a long race that is approximately 10 minutes long with 28 players online split up into three sections for three tiers of racing.
 The sections and tiers for each race is chosen by random and swaps every 30 minutes, while the race route is random for every race.
 Demolition Royale is the game's demolition derby-based battle royale mode, where up to 32 players are put into crews with the main goal of driving their demolition-type vehicles to destroy the racers of other crews in a shrinking safe area.
 Power-ups spawn in the safe area to give racers an advantage, such as shields and health.
 The Demolition Royale ends when only one crew still has at least one racer remaining.